core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The derivation of pairwise keys defined in {{key-derivation-pairwise}} is compatible with ECDSA and EdDSA asymmetric keys, but is not compatible with RSA asymmetric keys.

 For the public key translation from Ed25519 (Ed448) to X25519 (X448) specified in {{key-derivation-pairwise}}, variable time methods can be used since the translation operates on public information.
-Any byte string of appropriate length is accepted as a public key for X25519 (X448) in {{RFC7748}}, it is therefore not necessary for security to validate the translated public key (assuming the translation was successful).
+Any byte string of appropriate length is accepted as a public key for X25519 (X448) in {{RFC7748}}.
+It is therefore not necessary for security to validate the translated public key (assuming the translation was successful).

 The security of using the same key pair for Diffie-Hellman and for signing (by considering the ECDH procedure in {{sec-derivation-pairwise}} as a Key Encapsulation Mechanism (KEM)) is demonstrated in {{Degabriele}} and {{Thormarker}}.